Bootstraps for Dynamic Panel Threshold Models: Introduction

-We apply our inference methods to the dynamic firm investment model, whose static version has been studied by \cite{fazzari_financing_1988} or \cite{hansen_threshold_1999}.
+We apply our inference methods to the dynamic firm investment model, whose static version was studied by \cite{fazzari_financing_1988} and \cite{hansen_threshold_1999} among others.
 It takes financial constraints into account via the threshold effect to determine a firm's investment decision.

 In the literature, \cite{dovonon_testing_2013} and \cite{DovononHall2018} also deal with the degeneracy of the Jacobian in the context of the common conditional heteroskedasticity testing problem.
-And a bootstrap based test for the common conditional heteroskedasiticity feature was proposed by \cite{dovonon_bootstrapping_2017}.
-However, their works do not deal with a discontinuous criterion function and their null hypothesis of interest always induces the degeneracy of the first-order derivative.
-That is, they are only concerned with a hypothesis testing and do not consider the confidence intervals.
-So, they do not have to address the uncertainty associated with the potential degeneracy of the Jacobian.
+In addition, a bootstrap based test for the common conditional heteroskedasticity feature was proposed by \cite{dovonon_bootstrapping_2017}.
+However, their works do not deal with a discontinuous criterion function.
+Moreover, \cite{dovonon_testing_2013} and \cite{dovonon_bootstrapping_2017} study testing null hypothesis that always induces the degeneracy of the first-order derivative, while \cite{DovononHall2018} study the asymptotic distribution of an estimator when the degeneracy holds within the model.
+Therefore, they do not have to address the uncertainty associated with the potential degeneracy of the Jacobian.

 Meanwhile, there is also a substantial body of literature on singularity-robust inference such as \cite{andrews_estimation_2012, andrews_gmm_2014} and \cite{han_estimation_2019}, among many others.
 They are motivated by weak or non-identification problems, where models are not point identified.
-In constrast, we focus on the inference problem that does not involve identification failure even though the Jacobian of the moment restriction can become singular. \cite{andrews_identification-_2019} study more general singular cases than non-identification, but their approach requires differentiability of sample moments for the subvector inference.
+In contrast, we focus on an inference problem that does not involve identification failure even though the Jacobian of the moment function can become singular. \cite{andrews_identification-_2019} study more general singular cases than non-identification, but their approach requires differentiability of sample moments for subvector inference.
 Since our model exhibits discontinuity, the method of \cite{andrews_identification-_2019} is not applicable.